peterjobes/jekyll-now/_posts/2019-4-6-coledale-is-a-place-on-earth.md

 It was the Coledale Horseshoe today, one of the classic Lake District fell routes.
 Having spent the best part of last week reading past race reports, studying the OS map, looking at elevation profiles, and hitting refresh on mountain-forecast.com and the mountain weather information service, I arrived with peak anticipation for what was ahead.

 The weather was sublime.
 It felt as though a benevolent creator had designed days like this as a kind of private joke, knowing that no one would truly appreciate them for a few billion years until people started to fell race.
-It was about 5&#176; celcius, the sky was clear, the sun was out and there was near enough zero wind.
+It was about 5&#176; celsius, the sky was clear, the sun was out and there was near enough zero wind.
 There was enough snow to be add beauty and get your feet wet but not so much that it added any difficulty.

 I set off reasonably close to the front of the pack to try and beat the bottle neck up the stairs at the bottom of Grisedale Pike.
 At the point I reached it we were fairly tightly packed in but it didn't feel like it slowed us down as we tackled the stairs two abreast.